WHAT IS THE IEF?

 Ecological balance of vital importance to all...

-The challenges of the global environment and of achieving sustainable development have become major preoccupations around the world.
+The problems of the human and planetary environment and the transition to sustainability are the major challenges of our time.
 While scientific knowledge is helping to define solutions, implementation is hindered by a lack of motivation and commitment, suggesting that the problems are as much social, cultural and spiritual as they are technical or scientific.
 Since environmental problems and development aspirations are both global and diverse in scope, so too must solutions be sought through exploration of the many approaches and rich experience of different communities, peoples, cultures and faiths.
+Also important is the exploration of the complementary roles played by the educational, scientific and value-oriented communities to support sustainable development.

-The International Environment Forum, through its global membership and expertise, is working to advance environmental stewardship and sustainability at all levels and offers its support to the international community of nations, which has both recognized the importance of the protection and wise management of the environment and encouraged the involvement of non-governmental organizations.
+The International Environment Forum, through its global membership and expertise, provides a platform for addressing this broad context of environment and sustainability.
+It offers its support to the international community of nations, which has both recognized the importance of the protection and wise management of the environment and encouraged the involvement of non-governmental organizations.

 THE INTERNATIONAL ENVIRONMENT FORUM